 To learn more about organizational coaching, two reference books I advise

-- "Permanent transformation: An Introduction to Organizational coaching" By Patrick Dan, Philippe Béon and Thierry Garai – gives a range of currents and techniques associated with organizational coaching
+- "Permanent transformation: an introduction to organisational coaching By Patrick Dan, Philippe Béon and Thierry Garai – gives a range of currents and techniques associated with organizational coaching

 - "Organizational Coaching: Tools and Practices" by Michel Moral and Sabine Henrichfreise, provides concrete examples of interventions

-This is what systemic therapists (G. BATESN – Palo Alto school) call "Double constraint".
+This is what systemic therapists (G. Bateson - Palo Alto School) call the "double bind".

-Elisabeth Kübler-Ross – The 6 stages of the mourning curve: denial, anger, haggling, depression, acceptance adapted to changes in the company in the form of a change curve
+Elisabeth Kübler-Ross - the 6 stages of the grief curve: denial, anger, bargaining, depression, acceptance adapted to corporate change in the form of a change curve